How to Generate Lease Agreement PDFs from Airtable Data

 Fix: Use standard fonts (Arial, Times New Roman) and simple formatting.
 Avoid text boxes or complex tables.

 With TypeFlow, you set up your lease template once and generate professional PDFs for every tenant.
-No more copying and pasting data, no more inconsistent formatting, no more manual document management.
+No more copying and pasting data, no more inconsistent formatting.

 The system handles one lease or hundreds with the same ease - and with built-in e-signatures, you can go from Airtable record to signed lease without leaving your workflow.